 Andrew Harding (Chair of Governors of QMC – before academy conversion)

-John Soar (ex-Chair of Trustees for NHEA)
+John Soar (former Chair of Trustees for NHEA)

 Trustees